IBM/Simplify-Mainframe-application-deployments-using-Ansible/README.md

 ![02_Ansible_Config.PNG](./Images/02_Ansible_Config.PNG)

-2. Install the Ansible z/OS Core Collection under Jenkins user by creating a Jenkins job and by executing the installation command from ```Execute shell``` drop down option under ```Add build step``` as shown in the below figure.
+2. Install the Ansible z/OS Core and z/OS CICS collections under Jenkins user by creating a Jenkins job and by executing the installation command from ```Execute shell``` drop down option under ```Add build step``` as shown in the below figure.
 Multiple shell commands can be executed as needed.
 This is a one-time activity.

 ![03_Install_zos_core_in_Jenkins.PNG](./Images/03_Install_zos_core_in_Jenkins.PNG)